one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ## Outcome

-By doing `docker-compose up` inside working directory you should be able to run the Micronaut application.
+By doing `docker-compose up` inside the working directory you should be able to run the Micronaut application.
 The app is compiled in docker.
 Your code changes will be automatically compiled and hot reloaded without having to restart the app or docker container.